Irene Y. Zhang

 If you experience a similar situation in your department, do not make the same mistakes as the Allen School.
 While by no means comprehensive, some easy things for other CS departments to do:

-Make expectations of appropriate behavior clear.
+1. Make expectations of appropriate behavior clear.
 If inappropriate behavior pops up, deal with it swiftly and aggressively.
+It is much less painful to prevent these issues than to deal with them afterwards.

-Expect harassment when advising women.
+2. Expect harassment when advising women.
 Statistically, all women in grad school will experience harassment; be prepared to spot it and help deal with it.
+Bystander training can educate you on how to effectively engage in these situations.

-Be aware (if you are not already) that university processes protect the university and not marginalized students.
+3. Be aware (if you are not already) that university processes protect the university and not harassed students.
+As shown in Nicole Bedera’s book about Title IX, this priority often translates to protecting the harassers.
 If at all possible, resolve the situation without university administration involvement.

-Find an advocate and a support system for victims.
-They will generally not want to talk to administrators or faculty unless they know they can be trusted.
+4. Find an advocate that is not in a position of power over the student.
+Students will generally not want to talk to administrators or faculty unless they know they can be trusted.
 Most people are not explicitly trained to intake harassment reports, so the reporting process itself can often compound trauma.
+Having a trusted advocate to navigate the system is crucial to making sure that the victim is heard.

 It basically boils down to this: do not recruit women and other URM to your lab if you have no plan for how to keep them safe.
 There are plenty of experts and researchers who study these things (e.g., Nicole Bedera), read their books and educate yourself before you become a cautionary tale.
 This podcast is a great starting point.